Other Names: Erbitux®

 Cetuximab is used to treat cancer.
 It is given in the vein (IV).

-Possible Side Effects (More Common)
+Possible Side Effects

 - While you are getting this drug in your vein (IV), you may have a reaction to the drug, which can be life-threatening.
 This risk is increased if you have a history of tick bites, a red meat allergy, or IgE antibodies against galactose-alpha-1,3-galactose (alpha-gal).
 Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
 These reactions may happen after your infusion.
 If this happens, call 911 for emergency care.

 Treating Side Effects

-- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor or nurse for medicine if the rash bothers you.
+Ask your doctor for medicine if your rash bothers you.